 - Allow the tenant to live in the property without being disturbed.
-Give at least 24 hours notice if you want to access the property in any situation except an emergency - ✓ Maintain the property and keep it in a good state of repair at all times - Ensure all gas, electricity and water supplies are installed and working - Ensure that all equipment is safe and in good working order and supply proof where necessary - Provide all operating and safety instructions for all appliances and equipment - ✓ Insure the property and the contents, fixtures and fittings belonging to you.
-The tenant is responsible for insuring their personal belongings - Charge a fair market rent - And pay any relevant service charges or ground rent on an ongoing basis associated with the property
+Give at least 24 hours notice if you want to access the property in any situation except an emergency - Maintain the property and keep it in a good state of repair at all times and adhere to all of the relevant property legislation. - Ensure all gas, electricity and water supplies are installed and working - Ensure that all furniture provided for the tenancy is compliant. - Ensure that all equipment is safe and in good working order and supply proof where necessary - Provide all operating and safety instructions for all appliances and equipment - Insure the property and the contents, fixtures and fittings belonging to you.
+The tenant is responsible for insuring their personal belongings - \checkmark - Charge a fair market rent - And pay any relevant service charges or ground rent on an ongoing basis associated with the property